 - Villalpando v.
 Denver Health, 181 P.3d 357 (Colo.
 App.
 2007) - Won affirmation from the Colorado Court of Appeals for four doctors in a medical tort case involving wrongful death claims relating to medical treatment provided to the plaintiff's husband before his death.

 - Estate of Hill v.
 Allstate Insurance, 479 F.3d 735 (10th Cir.
 2007) - Won affirmance from the Tenth Circuit of summary judgment for an insurer in a case seeking unlimited no-fault benefits for alleged failure to offer no-fault benefits.

 - Obtained reversal in the Ninth Circuit Court of Appeals of a trial court's refusal to send a contract dispute to arbitration.
-WTO successfully resolved the case on behalf of the client, a telecommunications company, after the Ninth Circuit ruling.
+WTO successfully resolved the case for a telecommunications company client after the Ninth Circuit ruling.

 - Geier v.
 American Honda, 529 U.S. 861 (2000) - Won a U.S. Supreme Court victory for Honda in a precedent-setting case involving federal preemption standards as applied to airbags in the automotive industry.

 - Successfully defended summary judgment wins before the U.S. Court of Appeals for the Second Circuit in multiple employment discrimination cases.